 I worked mostly in ER’s and ICU’s in Hawaii and California, and also worked as an ambulance and flight nurse.
-I also have experience in oncology and hospice care.
+I have experience in oncology and hospice care.
 I later worked as an educator, manager, and nursing supervisor.
 My last management position was as a House Sup at St. Mary’s Medical Center in San Francisco.
 After that I returned to direct patient care for the last 25 years of my career.
 I wanted a flexible schedule, so I began working as a per diem float, as a registry nurse, and as a traveler.
 I retired from hospital-based nursing in 2012, after developing a painful autoimmune disorder called PMR (Polymyalgia Rheumatica).
 I eventually fully recovered from this illness.

 Backing up a bit—in 1999 I visited Cuba for the first time.
 After that I participated in several medical missions and health-care focused seminars and projects.
 After I retired from hospital nursing, I combined my passions for health care and travel and became a Cuba Travel Guide.
 I obtained a BRN Provider Certificate, and developed a popular continuing education course called “Cuba’s Health Care System—Its Strengths and Weaknesses.”
-Since 2012 I’ve facilitated 15 such expeditions for RN’s, other health care professionals, and non-medical travelers.
+Since 2012 I’ve facilitated many expeditions for RN’s, other health care professionals, as well as for non-medical travelers to Cuba.